VoicuTomut/Enhanced-Autoencoders-for-anomaly-detection/README.md

 ------------

 │
 ├── MNIST_benchmark
 │   ├ Here, we keep our experiments with the MNIST data set for benchmark and comparison with past paper implementation.
-│   │benchmark and comparison with past paper implementation.
+│   │ benchmark and comparison with past paper implementation.
 │   │
 │   ├── best results
 │   ├──